hevnsnt/norecognition/pattern_generators.md

 # **👾 Anti-Facial Recognition Pattern Generators (patterns.py)**

 This module contains a comprehensive library of procedural and image-based pattern generators designed to create disruptive, obfuscating, and adversarial camouflage masks.
-These patterns leverage high-contrast geometry, visual saliency attacks, color space manipulation, and perceptual glitches, and are highly optimized using NumPy, Numba, CuPy, and MLX backends.
+These patterns leverage high-contrast geometry, visual saliency attacks, color space manipulation, and perceptual glitches, and are highly optimized using NumPy, Numba, CuPy, and MLX backends for high performance.

 ## **1\.
 Structural & Biometric Attacks**